 Pima County / Tucson DUI Blood Testing

 More and more law enforcement agencies are drawing and testing blood instead of using traditional breath testing devices.
 In Arizona, not only is law enforcement increasingly going to blood testing, but in conjunction with this, officers statewide have been personally drawing blood at investigation sites instead of transporting the arrestee to a medical facility.
 Today, the majority of DUI cases are blood test cases.

-In Pima County, the Sheriff's Department, Oro Valley, and Marana exclusively uses blood testing in its DUI investigations.
-The majority of TPD cases are now blood cases.
+In Pima County, the Sheriff's Department, Department of Public Safety, Oro Valley, and Marana exclusively uses blood testing in their DUI investigations.
+Also, the majority of TPD cases are now blood cases.
 Normally, officers use special vacuum tubes containing a preservative and anticoagulant to collect the blood.
 If the tubes lack either a preservative or anticoagulant, the validity of the blood test will be highly suspect, if not outright inadmissible.
 The preservative is intended to prevent bacteria, fungus, or yeast, from growing in the blood.
 Fungus or yeast growth can lead to neo-genesis of alcohol in the blood just as yeast produces alcohol in fermenting grape juice.
 If no anticoagulant is present in the tube, the blood will clot.
 Clotting severely hinders the ability of the crime lab to accurately test the blood.

 Challenging Blood Test Results

 One of the reasons law enforcement has embraced blood testing is they perceive it to be less susceptible to defense attorney challenges.
 While challenging the accuracy and reliability of blood test results, as a general rule, is more difficult than challenging breath testing, blood testing is not without faults.
 One of the problems with blood testing is that the process is more complicated and there are more opportunities for mistakes to occur.
 The following are some, but certainly not all of the possible issues that may be relevant in a blood test case: